coatless/quarto-webr/docs/qwebr-acknowledgements.md

 - [James Joseph Balamuta](https://github.com/coatless)
 - [JooYoung Seo](https://github.com/jooyoungseo) for accessibility improvements.

-Their tireless efforts and expertise have been instrumental in the development of this extension, and we are immensely grateful for their invaluable contributions.
+Their relentless dedication have played a pivotal role in shaping the development of this extension.

 ## webR Core Developers